-This is the roundup of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
+This is the roundup of the 14-Day Gratitude Challenge where you practice gratitude for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Gratitude Challenge tasks and posts.

 Hi everyone, welcome to the roundup of our 14-day gratitude challenge! 😀 This is the final post of the challenge!

 For convenience, I have listed all challenge tasks and posts in an overview page.
 Visit here: Gratitude Challenge Overview, Aug 2013